carter-benson/CSC325ClassProject/user_personas/PERSONAS_README.md

 # User Personas #

-Directory for user personas, including the end users, developers, and owner of the program.
-Each of these personas will contain information about their name, role, demographic, goals, challenges, and a brief narrative explaining their relationship with the software.
+### Summary ###
+The personas serve as references for stakeholders to understand the different users of the software.
+It highlights their goals, challenges, and interactions with the software, allowing for better decision-making in product development and improvements.

+### Format ###
+Each persona follows a structured format:
+- **Name**: Fictional identity representing the user.
+- **Role**: Their function within the software ecosystem.
+- **Demographics**: Basic background details.
+- **Goals and Motivations**: What they aim to achieve using the software.
+- **Challenges and Pain Points**: Obstacles they face.
+- **Scenario**: A brief story illustrating their interaction with the software.